Enjoy your Winter Backyard: Embrace the Season’s Beauty

 Using garden arches to frame pathways can create a lovely winter wonderland effect.
 Consider installing a series of arches to create a path that looks magical when dusted with frost or snow - adding strings of lights will bring a touch of magic.

-Round Arches
+Round Arches in winter garden

 Standout Bark